 - Reading and listening assignments, accessed with Dropbox links provided by the SFACIM

 - Connecting with assigned mentor twice a month by phone or in person

-- Attending at least one other SFACIM class on alternate weeks between CI classes…. either CI graduate Susan Dugan’s Tuesday class, Chris Dixon’s Friday class, or Thursday Morning Online SFACIM Course & Coffee Chats @9:30am Mt Time, or watching a Chat replay on School for A Course in Miracles youtube channel, or attend one of Kris Nelsen’s Course Classes in Milwaukee.
+- Attending at least one other SFACIM class on alternate weeks between CI classes…. either CI graduate Susan Dugan’s Tuesday class, or Chris Dixon’s Friday class, or Tues. or Thursday Morning Online SFACIM Course & Coffee Chats @9:30am Mt Time, or watching a Chat replay on School for A Course in Miracles youtube channel, or attend one of Kris Nelsen’s Course Classes in Milwaukee.

 **Before applying: It is recommended that you have at least 3 months prior experience working with the Course, that you have already attended at least one or two of the SFACIM beginner classes, and that you are familiar with Ken Wapnick and his teachings on the Course.**